Sustainability at Yellowstone

 As part of the Xanterra Travel Collection family, Yellowstone has undertaken significant improvement projects and activities to make sure the park remains a beautiful, clean, and pristine place for future generations as well as for the animal and plant species who thrive here.
 Read on to discover some of Yellowstone’s sustainability projects and how we’re continuously working to keep Yellowstone healthy and green.

 Within Xanterra’s restaurants, cafes, and food outlets in Yellowstone, an effort is made to source ingredients from nearby farms, ranches, fisheries, and brewers.
 Not only does the food taste better, but sustainable production and business practices also ensure less environmental impact in the raising and production of the food, more money stays in our local economy and the carbon footprint of sourcing our food is much smaller.
-Upon the latest review, more than 44 percent of Yellowstone’s food purchases come from sustainable sources.
+Upon the latest review (2019), more than 58 percent of Yellowstone’s food purchases come from sustainable sources.

 The historic Lake Yellowstone Hotel, which was remodeled, is Xanterra’s second Green Seal certified operation.
 Green Seal certification involves a rigorous third-party review to ensure a property excels in areas such as sustainable procurement, staff training, waste reduction, water and energy efficiency, and chemical safety.